-- 5.1 ICP 19.2.4 stipulates that insurers should develop and market products with due regard to the interests of customers.
-During the product design stage, the insurer should carry out a diligent review to ensure that the product meets the "fair treatment of customers" principle, particularly in the areas set out below. - 5.2 Insurance Value - 5.2.1 ILAS products should bring insurance value to clients. - 5.2.2 Insurers have agreed that effective from 1 January 2015, all ILAS products would provide a minimum death benefit of 105% of the account value.
-This notwithstanding, insurers are encouraged to provide additional insurance benefits beyond this minimum level. - 5.3 Fees and Charges - 5.3.1 Fees and charges to be paid by the customers should be fair, commensurate with the insurance protection offered by the ILAS product concerned, and reflect the services/added value of the insurer.
+5.1 ICP 19.2.4 stipulates that insurers should develop and market products with due regard to the interests of customers.
+During the product design stage, an authorized insurer should carry out a diligent review to ensure that the product meets the "fair treatment of customers" principle, particularly in the areas set out below.

+5.2 Insurance Value

+- (a) ILAS products should bring insurance value to clients. - (b) Authorized insurers have agreed that effective from 1 January 2015, all ILAS products would provide a minimum death benefit of 105% of the account value.
+This notwithstanding, authorized insurers are encouraged to provide additional insurance benefits beyond this minimum level.

+5.3 Fees and Charges

-- 5.3.2 It would be questionable whether an ILAS product, which only carries minimal insurance content but has high upfront charges or multiple charges, could meet the "fair treatment of customers" principle. - 5.4 Sustainability of the product - 5.4.1 ILAS products should be sustainable.
-High level of fees that could deplete a client's investment notwithstanding a modest growth scenario can hardly be considered as sustainable. - 5.5 In considering whether the design of an ILAS product meets the requirements of this GN and the "fair treatment of customers" principle, the IA will look at all relevant factors in their totality, including the product features, insurance elements, added value/services to clients, all fees/charges, surrender penalties, remuneration structure etc.
+- (a) Fees and charges to be paid by the customers should be fair, commensurate with the insurance protection offered by the ILAS product concerned, and reflect the services/added value of the authorized insurer. - (b) It would be questionable whether an ILAS product, which only carries minimal insurance content but has high upfront charges or multiple charges, could meet the "fair treatment of customers" principle.

+5.4 Sustainability of the product

+ILAS products should be sustainable.
+High level of fees that could deplete a client's investment notwithstanding a modest growth scenario can hardly be considered as sustainable.

+5.5 In considering whether the design of an ILAS product meets the requirements of this Guideline and the "fair treatment of customers" principle, the IA will look at all relevant factors in their totality, including the product features, insurance elements, added value/services to clients, all fees/charges, surrender penalties, remuneration structure etc.